lucathehun/IT-wiki/README.md

    - Click on "Open another vault."
    - Select your Obsidian vault directory (the one containing the cloned Git repository).
    - Obsidian will refresh your vault and load the new markdown files from the Git repository.
-   - Download the "Obsidian Git" community plugin to use git commands in obsidian.

 10. **Start Using Your Notes**:
    - You should now see and be able to edit the markdown files from the cloned Git repository in Obsidian.